Ppillewan/katacoda-scenarios/Centos/finish.md

-You've completed my Katacoda scenario!
+You've completed the Katacoda scenario!